-Biopsychology is the study of the biological bases of behavior, including the molecular and cellular basis of neural functioning and how systems of neurons relate to behavior.
-By its nature, biopsychology is an interdisciplinary field of study that encompasses biology, chemistry, and psychology.
-The field is broad and researchers may find themselves studying the brain from a chemical, cellular, genetic, developmental, behavioral, cognitive, or social behavioral perspectives.
-A graduate with a Bachelor of Science in Biopsychology could pursue careers or graduate programs in neuroscience, neuropsychology, or the allied health fields.
+Biopsychology studies how biological processes influence behavior, thoughts and feelings.
+By its nature, biopsychology is an interdisciplinary field which integrates biological science with the study of psychology.
+Students perusing a degree in Biopsychology take courses that focus on the neural and hormonal correlation of behavior, sensory and perceptual mechanisms, cognition, research methods, and statistics.
+A graduate with a Bachelor of Science in Biopsychology could pursue careers or graduate programs in medicine, neuroscience, neuropsychology, or the allied health fields.

-Due to the broad study of the major, students should consult with their academic advisor to create a coherent program of study that is best suited to each student's goals.
+Due to the broad applicability of the major, students should consult with their academic advisor to create a coherent program of study that is best suited to each student's goals.

-Students interested in pursuing careers in biomedical sciences and allied health studies (that is, those wishing to eventually attend schools of nursing, physical therapy, occupational therapy, clinical laboratory science, etc.), or those interested in medical school or other similar healthcare professional school (dentistry, optometry, pharmacy, veterinary medicine, etc.) should immediately familiarize themselves with Sec.
-5.7.3.1 and Sec.
-5.7.3.1 and should seek the specialized advising that is recommended in those sections
+Students interested in pursuing careers in biomedical sciences and allied health studies (that is, those wishing to eventually attend schools of nursing, physical therapy, occupational therapy, clinical laboratory science, etc.), or those interested in medical school or other similar healthcare professional school (dentistry, optometry, pharmacy, veterinary medicine, etc.) should seek specialized advising.

-All introductory-level science (biology, chemistry, physics) lecture courses have mathematics prerequisites, and some also have mathematics co-requisites.
+Some introductory-level science (e.g.: biology and chemistry) lecture courses have mathematics prerequisites, and some also have mathematics co-requisites.
 Several of these introductory-level science courses are required for the Biopsychology major.
 While the mathematics prerequisites can be satisfied in a variety of ways, the most efficient way for most students is to take the mathematics placement examination no later than the start of a student's first semester at Oglethorpe.
-The mathematics placement exam will diagnose if a student has sufficient mathematical acuity to exempt any (or all) of the mathematics prerequisites and, if not, will also diagnose an action plan for preparing the student to satisfy prerequisites in the shortest possible time.
+The mathematics placement exam will determine whether a student has sufficient mathematical knowledge to exempt any (or all) of the mathematics prerequisites.
+If not, it will also help develop a plan of action for preparing the student to satisfy prerequisites in the shortest possible time.
 Please consult Sec.
 5.4.1. and Sec.
-5.4.2. for additional information.
+5.4.2 for additional information.